 Potcakes are super-cute mixed breed dogs found on most Caribbean islands.
 There are a number of homeless Potcake dogs at the Potcake Place rescue center where visitors are welcome to pop in and take one for a walk along the beach.
 If you really get on, you can even adopt one!

 The remnants of the country’s old salt industry can be seen at the salt evaporation ponds on Grand Turk.
 Also known as salinas, these huge partially-restored production ponds were once used to produce sea salt – one of the largest exports from the islands in the early 1900s.
 For those interested in the history there’s a free exhibit at the Salt House Museum on Grand Turk.

 Visit the old lighthouse

 Built in 1852, the Grand Turk Lighthouse is the region’s most famous landmark.
-This beautiful structure is located high on a clifftop along the northern coast of Grand Turk, and accessed via a scenic coastal path with stunning views over the sea.
+This beautiful structure is located high on a clifftop along the northern coast of Grand Turk; it’s accessed via a scenic coastal path with stunning views over the sea.

 See where Christopher Columbus landed

 No Turks and Caicos vacation would be complete without a visit to the region’s capital, Cockburn Town.
 This charming town is home to some fascinating historic attractions.
 It’s also thought to be the site where Christopher Columbus first landed on his New World voyage in 1492.

 Her Majesy’s Prison in Grand Turk offers a fascinating look into the country’s Colonial past.
 Built in the 1830s to hold just 6 prisoners, the facility was expanded to a capacity of around 50 by the time of its closure in the early 1990s.
 It’s now one of the island’s top tourist attractions.

 Visit a cotton plantation